 Mille Fleurs are fair layers, mostly kept for ornamental reasons, and not for egg production.
 Hens lay about 160 small cream-colored eggs per year.
+You can basically count on 3-5 white eggs each week.
 Provide a safe nesting area, and you can expect your hen to lay consistently when she’s old enough.
 Your pullets will start laying when they’re about 6 months old.

 Here’s Where To Buy Mille Fleur d’Uccles

-Hoover’s Hatchery in Rudd, IA, offer these chickens in minimum orders of 20 throughout the year.
+- Hoover’s Hatchery in Rudd, IA, offers these chickens in minimum orders of 20 throughout the year.

-Stromberg’s Chicks and Game Birds of Hackensack, MN, offers them throughout the year.
+- Stromberg’s Chicks and Game Birds of Hackensack, MN, offer them throughout the year.

 Bringing a Mille Fleur d’Uccle into your family is a great idea!
 They have fun personalities, and you’ll fall in love!
 (Not sure what to feed a bantam to keep them healthy?
 Read this article next!)